New WCAG Updates Drive Surge in VPAT Requests

 According to new insights released by ADA Compliance Pros, requests for VPAT audit and updates have surged sharply in 2025.
 The demand for VPAT ACR is driven largely by significant updates to the WCAG and evolving government requirements.

-At the center of this shift is the formal ISO/IEC recognition of WCAG 2.2.
-It is now validated as an international accessibility standard.
 While WCAG has long been widely adopted, ISO status gives the guidelines a higher level of authority in global procurement.
-It is mandatory for industries where accessibility documentation impacts sales.
-This recognition has prompted SaaS vendors and enterprise software providers to revisit their older VPATs that reference WCAG 2.1.
-(W3C,2025)
+This is especially true for industries where accessibility documentation impacts sales.

 Why are companies suddenly updating their old VPATs?

-Organizations relying on outdated accessibility documentation are now realizing they cannot participate in many government or enterprise RFPs unless their VPATs are updated to meet the WCAG 2.2 benchmark.
-Vendors are being disqualified early in the procurement process without following the newer standard.
+Organizations relying on outdated accessibility documentation are now realizing they cannot participate in many government or enterprise RFPs.
+This is because their VPATs are not updated to meet the WCAG 2.2 benchmark.

-The latest WCAG updates mean that vendors can no longer assume partial compliance simply because they passed a WCAG 2.1 audit years ago.
 ADACP reports that many organizations are discovering gaps in areas they never tested before.
 As a result, the demand has increased for comprehensive VPAT accessibility testing and re-auditing.

 New U.S. Digital Accessibility Rules Drive Mandatory Compliance Efforts